-You will receive an automatically generated feedback report that will help you to understand how well you performed and will also provide some general suggestions as to how you can improve further.
+You will receive an automatically generated feedback report that will help you to understand how well you performed.
+It will also provide some general suggestions as to how you can improve further.

-A sift is an assessment of your behaviour examples or CV and other criteria to determine whether they are sufficient to merit you being called to interview.
+A sift is an assessment of your behaviour examples or CV and other criteria, which helps us to determine whether to invite you to interview.

-A sift panel will agree the standards used to assess each application to determine who has the strongest example(s) for each behaviour for that particular vacancy.
+A sift panel agrees the standards used to assess each application, to determine who best demonstrates the behaviours required for each vacancy.

 You may also be asked to prepare a presentation on a given subject area.
 If this is the case, we will notify you in advance of the interview.

-If you have been successful we will send you a provisional offer of employment, pending the pre-appointment checks as specified in the job advert.
+If you have been successful, we will send you a provisional offer of employment, pending the pre-appointment checks specified in the job advert.

 These checks can take several weeks, and must be satisfactorily completed before we can make a formal offer of employment or agree a start date.
 Therefore, if you are in employment, please do not hand in your notice until a formal job offer is made.

-All non-civil servants will need to undergo a security check as part of pre-employment checks.
-If you are an existing civil servant, some roles may require further, more detailed, vetting.
+All non-civil servants need to undergo a security check as part of pre-employment checks.
+If you are an existing civil servant, some roles may require further, more detailed vetting.

-You can read further information about the different types of security checks here.
+You can find out more about the different types of security checks gov.uk.